Meiji bride's hon-furisode with full-body yuzen, kinkoma, and Shishu. Length 62"

 Antique Meiji furisode with yuzen

 Here's an unusual early Meiji (possibly late Edo) furisode with its swinging sleeves intact, giving a fascinating insight into the times.
-If this kimono existed when sumptuary laws were still in place then it would have been very close to their end, as the Meiji Enlightenment moved across Japan--though edicts restricting what to wear were still in place in the 1870's.
+If this kimono existed when sumptuary laws were still in place (they effectively ended in the late 1860's, along with shogunate power) then it would have been very close to their end, as the Meiji Enlightenment moved across Japan.

-What makes it so interesting is that that we can see the sumptuary laws in action--and being circumvented.
-The sumptuary edicts were constantly shifting throughout the rule of successive Shogunates, and this kimono seems to have been made at a time when designs were not simply restricted to the bottom of the skirt, but they were banned altogether for certain classes.
-Whilst the Samurai class were as a rule conservative in their their dress, and it's known that the sumptuary laws were alternately enforced and let slide many times, the only type of kimono which was most likely to have had a blind eye turned was the hon-furisode--the kimono a young woman married in.
+What makes this so interesting is that that we can see the sumptuary laws in action--and being circumvented.
+The sumptuary edicts were constantly shifting, and this kimono seems to have been made at a time when designs were not simply restricted to the bottom of the skirt, but they were banned altogether for certain classes.
+Whilst the Samurai class were as a rule conservative in their their dress, and it's known that the sumptuary laws were alternately enforced and let slide many times, the type of kimono which was most likely to have had a blind eye turned to such laws was the hon-furisode--the kimono a young woman married in.

 So here we see two things.
 We see the design to the bottom edge of the

-hemline were banned...they disappeared inside the kimono.
-Women still wanted their beautiful painted kimono, so if they couldn't have that on the outside, they would hide it within the interior.
+of wealthy families--often in the lesser merchant class--still wanted their beautiful painted kimono, so if they couldn't have that on the outside, they would hide it within the interior.
+In this

-In this case there's also a tiny hint of the painted interior on the padded fukiwata (hemline), where you can see the grey of the painted landscape from the interior hakkake.
-Likely you would
+case there's also a tiny hint of the painted interior on the padded fukiwata (hemline), where you can see the grey of the painted landscape from the interior hakkake.
+Likely you would have seen

-So widespread and highly praised did iki become that it embedded in the country's subconscious through the years and remains even today, in a sense of appreciation of the subtle and the unspoken, and of little things that speak volumes.
+So widespread and highly praised did iki become, that it embedded into the country's subconscious through the years to remain even today, in a sense of appreciation of the subtle and the unspoken, and of little things that speak volumes.

 Why this particular furisode never had its long sleeves cut short we'll never know--perhaps the sumptuary laws had lapsed, and designs were now allowed on the outside of kimono once more--but the fact that they weren't renders it a rare intact example of iki style!
 Sourced in Osaka.